kirtiv1/topology_mapr/README.rst

       -h, --help            show this help message and exit

     MapR arguments:
-      --license-credentials credentials
+      --kerberos            If specified, enable Kerberos for the cluster (default: False) --kerberos-principals If specified, a comma-separated list of Kerberos user principals to create in KDC (default: None)
+      --kerberos-ticket-lifetime
+                            If specified, the maximum time period in seconds for which a ticket may be valid in the realm (default: 86400) --license-credentials credentials
                             MapR license credentials to use in the format username:password (default: None)